 The 184-nation IFC, one of five organizations in the World Bank Group, was created to promote economic development by encouraging private enterprise particularly among less developed nations.
 It provides financing for projects that it supervises, but it lacks enforcement authority — and has acknowledged that its lending caused harm at Gujarat.

-In 2008, it signed $450 million in loans for building the coal-fired Tata Mundra power plant in Gujarat at a cost estimated over $4.4 billion.
+In 2008, it signed US$450 million in loans for building the coal-fired Tata Mundra power plant in Gujarat at a cost estimated over US$4.4 billion.
 The lead plaintiff, Budha Ismail Jam, and other villagers complained of respiratory problems from coal dust and said the plant did not follow a new law that requires building cooling towers to minimize thermal pollution.

 The plaintiffs said they originally tried to raise their concerns through IFC’s internal grievance mechanism, but when IFC’s leadership ignored the grievance body’s conclusions, they reluctantly filed the U.S. lawsuit.